confluentinc/learn-building-flink-applications-in-java-exercises/README.md

 This will stage and then solve each exercise before running the tests for that exercise.
 It will then move on to the next.

+### install_flink.sh

+This script is used by the `.gitpod.yml` to install Flink.
+However, if you are setting up a local environment, you may want to refer to this script (or even execute it) to get your own Flink installation ready.

 ### cheatsheet.md

 A cheatsheet containing code snippets from the course lectures can be found in: